 The fish couple chooses a particular place for laying eggs and then starts cleaning it.
-Then the female angelfish lay eggs in a row and the male counterpart starts fertilizing it then and there.
-This process continues till several hundreds of eggs are laid and fertilized.
-Then the parents care for the eggs and fan them with their fins.
-The damaged or non-fertilized eggs are eaten by the parents themselves.
+Then the female angelfish lay eggs in a row, and the male counterpart starts fertilizing it then and there.

-The eggs are then hatched in some days and the larva that comes out doesn’t eat anything except the yolk bag.
-In one week the larva turns into a juvenile and starts moving and swimming on its own.
+The eggs are then hatched in some days, and the fry that comes out doesn’t eat anything except the yolk bag.
+In one week, the fry turns into a juvenile and starts moving and swimming on its own.

 Angelfishes can get infected because of the biomass that accumulates in the tank.
-You should always keep an eye on any type of growth of bacteria, fungus, parasites and viruses because they can affect the Angelfishes.
+You should always keep an eye on any growth of bacteria, fungus, parasites, and viruses because they can affect the Angelfishes.